jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet, it was here life started.

-Science has some ideas how, but despite many experiments trying to spark "primordial ooze" as one theory calls the rich, chemical-laden matter of early Earth, where complex organic molecules might have first combined into self-replicating cells.
-But nothing's worked so far.
+Science has some ideas how.
+There's been many experiments trying to spark "primordial ooze" as one theory calls the rich, chemical-laden matter of early Earth, where complex organic molecules might have first combined into self-replicating cells.
+But despite trying to emulate this setting nothing's worked so far to kickstart molecules to replicate.
 In a world where science has stolen many of our mysteries, the emergence of life on Earth is still as wondrous as ever.
 And with so much uncertainty, each person is free to believe whatever they want was the start of it all.

 The point is life did start.